Visiting Montjuic, Barcelona: 11 Top Attractions, Tours & Hotels

 Location: Parc de Montjuïc, Barcelona

-3 Museu d'Art de Catalunya
+2. Museu Nacional d'Art de Catalunya

 Location: Palau Nacional, Parc de Montjüic, Barcelona

-Surprisingly monumental in size, the Magic Fountain of Montjuïc graces the plaza in front of the Palau Nacional.
-The Magic Fountain was inaugurated on May 19, 1929 for the Great Universal Exhibition.
-Carles Buigas was commissioned to create a "colossal" and "costly piece of work."
+The monumental Magic Fountain of Montjuïc highlights the plaza in front of the Palau Nacional.
+The Magic Fountain was inaugurated on May 19, 1929 for the Great Universal Exhibition, for which occasion Carles Buigas was commissioned to create a "colossal" and "costly piece of work."
 To get a sense of the fountain's enormous size, consider that the pool of water is 50 meters by 65 meters.

 Address: Plaza Carles Buïgas, Barcelona

-5 Fundació Joan Miró (Museum)
+4. Fundació Joan Miró

 Location: Parc de Montjuïc, Barcelona

-6 Poble Espanyol (Spanish Village)
+5. Poble Espanyol (Spanish Village)

-8 Mies Van der Rohe Pavilion
+7. Fundació Mies Van der Rohe

-The Barcelona Pavilion in Montjuïc Park is an emblematic work of the Modern Movement designed by Ludwig Mies van der Rohe of Germany for the 1929 World Exhibition.
-Built from glass, steel, and marble, the pavilion was created as an official reception hall to receive King Alfonso XIII of Spain.
+The Barcelona Pavilion in Montjuïc Park is a superb example of the Modern Movement expressed in architecture.
+It was designed by Ludwig Mies van der Rohe as the German National Pavilion for the 1929 International Exhibition.
+The sleek glass and marble pavilion was created as an official reception hall to receive King Alfonso XIII of Spain.

 Address: 7 Avenue Francesc Ferrer i Guàrdia, Parc de Montjuïc, Barcelona